 Of crucial importance to the success of BPO is for a country to have a large population base to be able to meet the soaring demand for outsourcing.
 Yet a large population base must also be complemented with a strong educational system, which will equip people with the necessary skills-set and capabilities to perform optimally and efficiently in this field.

-The Philippines has a large population base, which is complemented with a relatively strong educational system.
-According to the Commission on Higher Education (CHED), the Philippine public and private university system combined produces 360,000 graduates per year.
+The country has a large population base, which is complemented with a relatively strong educational system.
+According to the Commission on Higher Education (CHED), the Philippine public and private university system combined produce 360,000 graduates per year.
 Among these graduates, 30,000 – 50,000 are technically-proficient, with degrees in computer science and programming.
 Another 50% of the total graduates have degrees in business administration, mass communication and other courses that are commonly required in BPO operations.

 In addition, Gartner states that the country does not only have a vast pool of IT-proficient professionals.
 It also has a workforce that, with training and experience, can be experts in U.S. business processes such as accounting and human resources; and industry-specific knowledge such as medical terms for transcription.
 This ready knowledge and skills make them more attuned to specific business processes.